 - Increased time on patrol and reduced officer time spent on paperwork

-- Video footage for use in training and to support improved police education
+- Video content for use in training and to support improved police education

 - Reduced officer injuries